 A plugin is a software add-on that is installed onto a program, enabling it to perform additional features.
 For example, Internet browsers allow users to install plug-ins into the browser to give that browser features not found in the default installation.

 Depending on the plug-in that is required on a website depends on from where the plug-in is going to be downloaded.
-Macromedia Flash and Sun Java are both examples of plug-ins and are each downloaded from their own websites.
+Adobe Flash and Sun Java are both examples of plug-ins and are each downloaded from their own websites.
 Often a website that requires a plug-in has a link to the appropriate plug-in site that contains the download for the plug-in.

 - See the system information tool to display plugins detected in your browser.